ttlion/sdtDBN/README.md

 3,0.000,1.000
 ```

-If wanting the output of the inference to be written to a specific file, the user only needs to give the file to be created in the **-outInf** argument.
+If wanting the output of the inference to be written to a specific file, the user only needs to provide the file to be created in the **-outInf** argument.
 For example:

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -inf example2_infVars.csv -infFmt distrib -outInf outputExample2.csv